How long does it take to get a black belt?

-For now, here’s a brief history of the martial arts belt system.
-It’ll help you understand what it originally meant to be a black belt.
+Here’s a brief history of the martial arts belt system, which will help you understand what it originally meant to be a black belt…

 Menkyo Grading System for Traditional Koryu Martial Arts

-Before modern martial arts (gendai budo) were founded, Japanese people trained in traditional martial arts.
-They were known as koryu bujutsu.
+Before modern martial arts (gendai budo) were founded, the Japanese people trained in traditional martial arts.
+These were known as koryu bujutsu.

 Instead of belt colours, the menkyo system was based on licenses.
-Each license recognizes the practitioner’s competence in a set of techniques and take years to attain.
+Each license recognizes the practitioner’s competence in a set of techniques, which take years to attain.

 Eventually, a practitioner becomes eligible for Menkyo Kaiden (a final license that permits them to transmit the full martial art).
-The awarding of Menkyo Kaiden is, of course, based on the head instructor’s discretion.
+The award of Menkyo Kaiden is, of course, based on the head instructor’s discretion.

-Kito-ryu, being the main ancestor martial art of Judo, used the menkyo grading system.
+Kito-ryu, the main ancestor martial art of Judo, used the menkyo system.